-PO330 : Contemp World Politics II - This upper level course allows students to pursue more in-depth study of particular areas of foreign relations.
-Topics might include modern development of Latin America, the Middle East, South Asia, the Pacific Rim or Western Europe.
+PO330 : Contemp World Politics II - This upper-level course allows students to pursue more in-depth study of particular areas of foreign relations.
 Prerequisite: PO230 or permission of the instructor.
 Rec.
 3, Cr.
 3.

-PHYSICS $(\uparrow \text{Top} \uparrow)$
+PHYSICS $(\uparrow \underline{\mathsf{Top}} \uparrow)$

-PS102: Technical Physics I - This is an introductory course in classical mechanics without calculus.
+PS102 : Technical Physics I - This is an introductory course in classical mechanics without calculus.
 Geometry, algebra, trigonometry and vectors are used extensively.
 The course covers: One- and two-dimensional kinematics; Newton's Laws of motion and their applications; the work-energy theorem and work done by conservative and non-conservative forces; potential energy and conservation of mechanical energy; conservation of linear momentum; rotational kinematics and dynamics and, if time permits, gravitation.
 The course includes thirteen two-hour labs designed to reinforce, in a tangible way, the material covered in the lectures.
 Prerequisite: MS101 (or MS102 with a grade of C or better and MS103 taken concurrently).
 Rec.
 3, Lab.
 2, Cr.
 4.